Honglin-Li/ARR/README.md

 # Introduction

+The simple academic review website was implemented for a test for a job application.

 [You can see the demo video here](https://youtu.be/ASGLjmLZUbY)

 The website implements access to data, basic functions, statistical information. details as follows